-If a child is sent to the playground bubble three or more times in a week, the TA or Lunchtime Supervisor will inform the Behaviour Champion.
-The Behaviour Champion will decide on the sanction alongside the class teacher.
+The bubble is staffed by a member of the Senior Leadership Team who will talk to the child about their behaviour.
+If a child is sent to the bubble three or more times in a week, this will be discussed with the Behaviour Champion and class teacher who will decide on a sanction/support.
 Supply teachers who think that a child or children's behaviour has been unacceptable will bring it to the attention of the Behaviour Champion and/or SLT who will decide on the sanction.